ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 It should be clear from the list above: your professional network is going to be a strong asset when looking for a job.
 A "professional network" doesn't have to mean colleagues in the strict sense.
+Think wider.

+* For students: think professors, TAs, classmates.
+* For engineers at small startups: think contractors, support people from vendors, people you've met at conferences or meetups.
+* For engineers at bigger companies: all of the above plus your colleagues if you're comfortable opening up about looking for new opportunities.

-It means everyone you've worked or interacted with doing some kind of work.
-For instance: professors, TAs, classmates for students.
-Contractors, vendors or people you've met at conferences for people working at small startups.
-Before you say "meh": I've gotten my first internship at Google thanks to a professor of mine who was well-connected.
+I've gotten my first internship at Google thanks to a well-connected professor of mine.
 The timing worked out.
 Yes I got lucky.
-What I want you to
-consider: please take more chances.
+What I want you to consider: please take more chances.
 Go talk to people around you even when you think the odds aren't in your favor.
 You only need one of these to work out to make it worth your while!

 # 2. Interview preparation